jenstem/the-python-newsfeed/README.md

 WHEN I login\
 THEN I have the ability to add new links to articles, revise or delete previous links, comment or vote on links\
 WHEN I comment or vote on a link\
-THEN I see that an additional comment or vote has been added to the news links\
+THEN I see that an additional comment or vote point has been added to the news links\
 WHEN I am finished using the app\
 THEN I click on logout and am logged out of the app\
 WHEN I wish to add/revise/delete a link, comment or vote\
-THEN I must log back into the app to make any changes\
+THEN I must log back into the app to make any changes
 ##

 <a id='installation'></a>